security-notes/infobyte-faraday-wiki/Home.md

 ## Getting Started!

-Check out our documentacion for datailed information on how to install Faraday in all of our supported platforms:
+Check out our documentation for detailed information on how to [install Faraday](https://github.com/infobyte/faraday/wiki/Installation-Guide) in all of our supported platforms:

 ![Supported Os](https://raw.github.com/wiki/infobyte/faraday/images/platform/supported.png)

 ## New Features!
 All of Faraday's latest features and updates are always available on our [blog](http://blog.infobytesec.com/search/label/english).
-There are new entries every few weeks, don't forget to check out our amaizing new improvements on it's last entry!
+There are new entries every few weeks, don't forget to check out our amazing new improvements on its last entry!

 ## Plugins list